- Clarifications and Changes in the Final Rule

 This article serves to provide an overview of the new final rule and its many amendments and policy changes.
 To examine these changes in greater detail, we have several articles addressing them topically.
 The following is a list of articles about the provisions discussed in the previous section:

 - Amendments to 8 C.F.R.
-204.5 (Retention of Priority Dates and Employment Authorization in Compelling Circumstances) [see article];
+204.5: Employment Authorization in Compelling Circumstances [see article];

 - Amendments to 8 C.F.R.
 247a.13 (Processing Applications For Employment Authorization);